 Dr. Samuel DuBois Cook is a symbol and expression of the active quest for social justice and equality at Duke University.
-Dr. Cook has a distinguished record as a political scientist, scholar, educator, author, teacher, administrator, civil and human rights activist and public servant.
+During his lifetime, Dr. Cook had a distinguished record as a political scientist, scholar, educator, author, teacher, administrator, civil and human rights activist and public servant.

-A member of Phi Beta Kappa Honor Society, Dr. Cook is a Korean War veteran and a former ordained deacon at White Rock Baptist Church in Durham, N.C.
-He holds honorary degrees from Morehouse College, The Ohio State University, Dillard University, Illinois College, Duke University, the University of New Orleans and Chicago Theological Seminary.
+A member of Phi Beta Kappa Honor Society, Dr. Cook was a Korean War veteran and a former ordained deacon at White Rock Baptist Church in Durham, N.C.
+He held honorary degrees from Morehouse College, The Ohio State University, Dillard University, Illinois College, Duke University, the University of New Orleans and Chicago Theological Seminary.

-Dr. Cook is the author or editor of numerous scholarly publications, including Black-Jewish Relations: Dillard University National Conference Papers, 1989-1997.
-His most recent publication is Benjamin E. Mays: His Life, Contributions, and Legacy, written about the inspirational and pioneering former president of Morehouse College.
+Dr. Cook was the author or editor of numerous scholarly publications, including Black-Jewish Relations: Dillard University National Conference Papers, 1989-1997.
+His final (?) publication was Benjamin E. Mays: His Life, Contributions, and Legacy, written about the inspirational and pioneering former president of Morehouse College.

 Dr. Cook was the first black president of the Southern Political Science Association and also served as the vice-president of the American Political Science Association.
-He has been president of the Association for the Study of African American Life and History, Inc., and chair of the Presidents of the United Negro College Fund.
+Additionally, he was president of the Association for the Study of African American Life and History, Inc., and chair of the Presidents of the United Negro College Fund.

 On May 29, 2017, Dr. Cook died at his home in Atlanta.
 He is survived by his wife of over 50 years, Mrs. Sylvia F. Cook, their children Samuel DuBois Cook Jr. and Karen J. Cook, and Samuel DuBois Cook Jr.’s two children with his wife Nicole Peoples Cook, Alexandra Renee Cook and Samuel DuBois Cook III.